simondlr/mememarkets/README.md

 # Development

-I'm still full-time involved @ ConsenSys, primarily developing Ujo & working on security/auditing of smart contracts.
-This is a side project, so any help will be appreciated.

-The contract code is being finalized (mainly some last bits of optimization wrt state management of each meme), and the front-end has not started.
-I will like fork my [Token Factory](https://github.com/ConsenSys/token-factory) code and make simple forms.
+Most of my time is spend Ujo atm & working on security/auditing of smart contracts @ ConsenSys.
+The plan is to try and dogfood development of meme market with meme markets itself.

+The contract code has been finalised with tests being written atm.
+The front-end is currently being developed as well.

 # Disclaimer

 It's very important to note that this is alpha software, and it can change/evolve as time goes on.
 Have fun.
+A testnet release is coming soon.
 Check out #mememarkets (when it is live) for paying action coupons towards development of Meme Markets itself.

+**This code is licensed under MIT.*